 Solar Photovoltaic Systems

+All solar facilities in operation, under construction, or under development by Dominion utilize solar PV technology.
 Solar PV systems consist of interconnected PV cells that convert sunlight into electricity.
 Solar PV technology is found in both large-scale and distributed systems and can be implemented where unobstructed access to sunlight is available.
-As of 2009, solar PV comprised only 0.1% percent of total electricity generating capacity in the U.S. However, solar PV technology has continued to evolve and is one of the most rapidly growing renewable energy sectors.
+Solar PV technology has continued to evolve and is one of the most rapidly growing renewable energy sectors.
+In 2015, 30% of all new electric generation capacity in the U.S. came from solar.
 Continuing enhancements in inverter technology are increasing the efficiency and output of solar PV systems.

 Due to the decreasing costs of solar modules and increasing standardization of installation techniques, solar resources are becoming less expensive and more attractive options.
-For instance, solar PV capacity increased 51% from 2008 to 2009.
-Additionally, federal tax credits for solar, available through January 1, 2017, have helped make this resource more cost competitive.
+Additionally, federal tax credits for solar have helped make this resource more cost competitive.
 However, installed costs can vary widely depending on system size, technology types, and site specific factors.
 A solar cell’s output depends on various factors, such as its design and materials, the intensity of the solar radiation hitting the cell, and the cell’s temperature.

-Due to its variable nature as a generating resource, solar PV generation is not dispatchable and contributes less to peak load and reserve requirements than conventional generation resources.
-Continuing advancements in storage technology may allow solar output to become a more reliable resource in the future.
+Due to its intermittent nature as a generating resource, solar PV generation is not dispatchable and contributes less to peak load and reserve requirements than conventional generation resources.
+Continuing technological advancements, especially advancements in energy storage capability, may help mitigate this intermittency and make solar PV facilities more dispatchable in the future.